itsziget/.github/profile/README.md

 # About the repository

-Repositories are being moved my personal GitHub namespace "rimelek".
+Repositories are being moved to my personal GitHub namespace "rimelek".

 The "itsziget" repository was used for years for new projects that I thought I could develop with the help of a team which I never had, si its time to store all of my projects under my personal account.